-Skills Gained in a Radiology Program
+Skills Gained With a Radiology Degree

-Students hone many essential skills during radiology programs, including communication, mathematical, and technical skills.
-These abilities help workers connect with patients and conduct procedures accurately.
+Radiology students hone communication, mathematical, and technical skills.
+These abilities help professionals connect with patients and conduct procedures accurately.
 Radiology schools also prepare learners to pay attention to important details, which helps ensure excellent patient care.

 - Interpersonal Communication

-Radiology professionals at all levels interact closely with patients -- often during stressful periods.
+Radiology professionals at all levels interact closely with patients, often during stressful periods.
 As such, successful radiologists and technicians possess excellent interpersonal communication skills.
 They must listen closely to patients, help create comfortable environments, and communicate their findings clearly.